Torshi: Recipes

-Torshi is made with garlic, chili peppers, celery, cauliflower, carrots, beets, shallots, cabbage, aubergines (eggplant) and other vegetables, and dried aromatic herbs pickled in vinegar or brandy, salt, and different spice mixtures, which usually include whole black peppercorns, ginger, etc. Persian-style torshi includes more vinegar, while Turkish style turşu includes more salt as an antibacterial agent.
+Torshi is made with garlic, chili peppers, celery, cauliflower, carrots, beets, shallots, cabbage, aubergines (eggplant), and other vegetables, and dried aromatic herbs pickled in vinegar or brandy, salt, and different spice mixtures, which usually include whole black peppercorns, ginger, etc. Persian-style torshi includes more vinegar, while Turkish-style turşu includes more salt.

 Torshi liteh is made with eggplants and herbs (parsley, coriander, mint, tarragon, basil).
-Eggplants are baked in the oven, put in a glass jar with herbs and vinegar, and stored in a cool, dry place for two to three months.
+Eggplants are baked in the oven, then placed in a glass jar with herbs and vinegar, and stored in a cool, dry place for 2–3 months.

 Tsarska turshiya is made with cauliflower, red peppers, carrots, and celery.
-The vegetables are mixed with some salt and sugar and left overnight.
-The next day the juice is mixed with vinegar and boiled for several minutes.
-The vegetables are put in glass jars and pressed down with cherry twigs and a round river stone, then the jars are filled with the cooled pickle marinade.
+The vegetables are mixed with salt and sugar and left to sit overnight.
+The next day, the juice is mixed with vinegar and boiled for several minutes.
+The vegetables are placed in glass jars and pressed down with cherry twigs and a round river stone.
+Then, the jars are filled with the cooled pickle marinade.

 Selska turshiya is made with green peppers, green tomatoes, carrots, cauliflower, cabbage, and celery.
-The vegetables are put in a container, pressed down with some twigs and a stone, and a marinade made of salt, vinegar and water is poured on.
+The vegetables are placed in a container, pressed down with twigs and a stone, and a marinade made of salt, vinegar, and water is poured over them.
 The pickles are left to ferment.